clarkwinkelmann/flarum-ext-workbench-cleanup/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/clarkwinkelmann/flarum-ext-workbench-cleanup/blob/master/LICENSE.md) [![Latest Stable Version](https://img.shields.io/packagist/v/clarkwinkelmann/flarum-ext-workbench-cleanup.svg)](https://packagist.org/packages/clarkwinkelmann/flarum-ext-workbench-cleanup) [![Total Downloads](https://img.shields.io/packagist/dt/clarkwinkelmann/flarum-ext-workbench-cleanup.svg)](https://packagist.org/packages/clarkwinkelmann/flarum-ext-workbench-cleanup) [![Donate](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.me/clarkwinkelmann)

-Offers a simple page to inspect the space used by `node_modules` and `vendor` folders in the development workbench folder with quick shortcuts to delete them to free up space.
+Offers a simple page to inspect the space used by folders in the development workbench folder with quick shortcuts to delete `node_modules` and `vendor` sub-folders to free up space.

-Only supports workbench folders defined with the syntax `"url": "workbench/*/"`.
-Different folder names or multiple folders will be automatically picked up.
+The list of folders to scan will be automatically pulled from `composer.json`, looking for any repository of `type`: `path`.
+Alternatively, a list of folders can be specified in the admin panel, those folders can be any path on disk, not restricted to Flarum installation root.

-All features are restricted to admin users only so it should be safe even if you use it on publicly accessible forums.
+All features are restricted to admin users only so it should be safe even if you use it on publicly accessible forums, though I would not recommend it.
+Note than an admin can bring offline the forum or other Composer-based apps on the server by modifying the folder to point to a Flarum installation root and deleting the production `vendor` folder.
+All data deleted by the extension can be restored by running `composer install` (and `yarn install` / `npm i`) again.

 Known limitations:

-- The list does not update automatically when you delete something
-- Extension folders with neither a `vendor` nor `node_modules` folder will not appear in the list
+- If an extension uses unconventional or multiple javascript source folders, the additional `node_module` folders will not be picked up, they will count as code in the total and will not be deleted when clearing all.
+- The more data the workbench folder contains, the longer the list will take to load.
+You might need to adjust your max execution time.
-- All strings have been hard-coded, the extension cannot be translated
+- All strings have been hard-coded, the extension cannot be translated.

 ## Requirements

-This extension was only designed for my personal development setup on Linux but might work on other Unix-compatible systems.
+This extension was designed for my personal development setup on Linux but might work on other Unix-compatible systems.

 - Operating system with forward-slash folder paths
 - `du` (disk usage) command-line utility
 - PHP 8.0+
 - `shell_exec` PHP access
-- Flarum 1.2+
+- Flarum 1.2+ (but can scan older forums on the same server by specifying custom workbench folders)

 ## Installation